farcaster-project/RFCs/05-tasks-and-events.md

 When a task produces two different sets of blockchain events depending on when the task is handled by the syncer those two sets MUST have an equivalent impact on the state of the daemon at any point in time.

-Examples follows.
+Examples follow.

 #### `block_height` event
 Let's define `X` as the current block height.
 The task is sent to the syncer, initial plus two events are received, for `X`, `X+1`, and `X+2` new heights.
 At time `t2` the latest state is for `X+2`.
-If the daemon crashes at `t1` with height `X+1`, and later restarts, at time `t2`, it MUST had previously received `X+1` as initial event and then `X+2`.
-And finally if the daemon crashes at time `t2` and restarts, the initial blockchain event MUST contains `X+2`.
+If the daemon crashes at `t1` with height `X+1`, and later restarts, at a time `t2`, it MUST have previously received `X+1` as the initial event and then `X+2`.
+Finally, if the daemon crashes at time `t2` and restarts, the initial blockchain event MUST contains `X+2`.
 Sets of events are different but equivalent for the daemon state.

 #### `transaction_broadcasted` event
-The daemon sends the task at time `t` and receives the successful `transaction broadcasted` event at time `t'`, if the daemon crashes between `t` and `t'`, rebroadcasting the task MUST result in the same successful event, despite the fact that the syncer MAY not broadcast the transaction to the full-node a second time.
+The daemon sends the task at a time `t` and receives the successful `transaction broadcasted` event at time `t'`, if the daemon crashes between `t` and `t'`, rebroadcasting the task MUST result in the same successful event, despite the fact that the syncer MAY not broadcast the transaction to the full-node a second time.